 In 2009, Hancock acquired the assets and assumed the liabilities

-of Panama City, Florida-based Peoples First Community Bank in an
+of Panama City, FL-based Peoples First Community Bank in a

 FDIC-assisted transaction, thereby adding nearly $2 billion in